Is The Holiday Season Adding To TMJ Issues?

-TMJ simply stands for the temporal mandibular joint.
+TMJ simply stands for the Temporomandibular Joint.
 This is the joint used to open and close our mouths when talking, yawning or chewing.
-Temporal Mandibular Dysfunction (TMD) is a term used to describe a variety of disorders that affect the TMJ muscles and surrounding structures.
+Temporomandibular Joint Dysfunction (TMD or TMJD) is a term used to describe a variety of disorders that affect the TMJ muscles and surrounding structures.

 Symptoms of TMD include: noises such as clicking, popping or grinding; muscle pain in the face and neck; and pain around and into the ear.
 Other indications of TMD are: the inability to open your mouth as wide as you once could; the feeling of your jaw catching or locking; headaches; and changes in your bite.